 A l’Etoile d’Or – meaning “At the Golden Star” – you may just see stars yourself, as Denise Acabo entertains royalty and celebrities when they’re in search of France’s best chocolate and candy all under one roof in Paris.
-But the real star here is Denise Acabo.
+But the real golden star that shines is Denise Acabo.

 A l’Etoile d’Or is tucked away on the left in Rue Fontaine.
 Together with my curious chocolate-loving French friends from the south, we excitedly study the shop window.